The LLM Mirage: Economic Interests and the Subversion of Weaponization Controls: Defining AI Weaponization

+Asymmetric advantage allows a smaller force to effectively neutralize a larger adversary~\cite{mackWhyBigNations1975, paulAsymmetricConflictsWar1994}.
 This element narrows the scope to capabilities that plausibly change wartime outcomes, rather than routine commercial efficiencies.
 This makes the definition applicable to AI systems used for intelligence analysis, logistics optimization, or electronic warfare.
-A model that allows a smaller force to effectively neutralize a larger adversary's platform, even through non-lethal means, constitutes a weaponized application.
+A model that shifts the offense-defense balance, even through non-lethal means, constitutes a weaponized application.
 This element ensures that regulation remains focused on capabilities that pose a genuine threat to national security and stability, distinguishing them from standard commercial efficiencies.